conjure-cp/conjure/ide/report/Questionaire.md

 As you may have noticed, the model requires a parameter before it can be executed.

-Open up a parameter file from the params directory.
+Choose one from the 16, 20 and 24.param files.

 Try running the "Solve essence" command on the parameter.